 Carbon offsets (also referred to as carbon credits) can be generated by any type of project that reduces or eliminates greenhouse gas (GHG) emissions beyond a business-as-usual scenario.
-Common types of offset projects include reforestation and improved forest management, wetland restoration, renewable energy and methane gas capture and destruction.
+Projects generating carbon credits are typically grouped into two categories: (i) avoidance / reduction projects, such as forest conservation, renewable energy or methane capture and (ii) removal / sequestration projects, such as reforestation/afforestation, wetland restoration or direct air capture technology.
 An individual, government, organization or company can purchase carbon credits to offset their carbon emissions.

 The vintage year of the offset refers to the year the emission reduction occurred.
 Some projects will issue offsets every year, while some will issue offsets in multi-year increments.
 An offset can be resold but once it has been permanently sold to an end user who wants to claim the offset’s impact, it can no longer be resold.
 To ensure that it is not, an offset must be listed as retired on a registry that keeps track of the issuance and retirement of offsets.